a-flyleaf/omori/hrvatski/ostatak-aprila.md

         <span class="omo">Aubrey</span>: <q>And, I'm sorry I said there's something wrong with you.</q>
       fn: |-
         "Sigh" as onomatopoeia is also not really a thing in Croatian, so I just used the English version.
-    - alt: "Basil opens the door, still peeved.
+    - alt: "Basil opens the door, still miffed.
 He says one entire word:"
       img: "/d"
       tr-hr: |-
         \[vrata]: <span lang="hr">(otvara)</span>